+- date-rape drug

+- flunitrazepam

+- roach roofies

-- forget pill
+- forget pill rophies

+- rope

-- rope • rib
+- rib

 - roofenol

 - la roche

 - blackouts with complete loss of memory

 - sense of fearlessness

 - aggression

 - dizziness

 - disorientation

 - nausea

 - difficulty with motor movements and with speaking

 Rohypnol is a prescription drug approved in 60 countries to treat severe insomnia.
 It is tasteless, odorless, and can completely dissolve in liquid, hence its popularity as a "date-rape drug" at nightclubs or parties.